JGaudez/QIIME_analysis/README.md

 # QIIME_analysis

 This repository contains all the scripts used in the QIIME analysis of the soil samples.
 They were separated in different folders based on their purpose.
-Preliminary analysis: the Joining ends script to join reads is in the main repository page.
-Demultiplexing scripts are in the demultiplexing folder.
+Preliminary analysis: Joining ends script to join the sequencing reads and Demultiplexing scripts to link reads back to original samples are in the demultiplexing folder.
 OTU picking: Silva was used to pick OTUs, both closed and open reference, as can be found in the OTU folder.
 Diveristy analysis contains scripts for alpha-diversity and rarefaction using Chao1, observed OTUs, PD, Simpson's Index, beta-diversity using weighted and unweighted UniFrac, core microbiome, core diveristy, group-significance using Kruskal-Wallis, summarise taxa and compare summaries with Pearson correlation, compare categories with adonis test, used on open reference silva OTUs only.